connectrpc/connect-go/README.md

 still applies, and any package that works with an `http.Server`, `http.Client`, or `http.Handler` also works with Connect.

-For more on Connect, including a walkthrough, FAQ, and migration guide, see the [docs].
+For more on Connect, including a walkthrough, FAQ, and migration guide, see [connect.build][docs] or the [announcement blog post][blog].

 ## A small example